Song Ping

-Song Ping (宋平; born 30 April 1917) is a Chinese Communist revolutionary and a retired high-ranking politician.
-He was a member of the Politburo Standing Committee of the Chinese Communist Party, which effectively rules China, and is considered the only living member of the Second Generation of Chinese Leadership.
+Song Ping (宋平; born 24 April 1917) is a Chinese Communist revolutionary and a retired high-ranking politician.
+He was a member of the Politburo Standing Committee of the Chinese Communist Party.
+Song is considered the only living member of the Second Generation of Chinese Leadership.

 Biography

+Song was born on 24 April 1917.
 He rose through the ranks of the party to become First Party Secretary of Gansu Province, and later Minister of Organization of CCP.
 Song was in charge of senior cadres' recommendation, candidacy and promotion.